 - For Buyers: FREE complete heating and cooling maintenance ($208 value) and a FREE water heater maintenance ($120 value, excludes tankless and power vent water heaters).
 Both services increase energy efficiency, reduce breakdowns, and extend the life of your equipment.
 System Checks are performed during non-peak seasons.
 No service fee unless we also complete an approved repair.

-- For Sellers: $250 code upgrade coverage that’s perfect for inspection repairs.
-Applies toward the $500 coverage per service trade call.
+- For Sellers: one-time $250 code upgrade coverage that’s perfect for inspection repairs.

 Ask your realtor to help you register a home warranty today.
 We can’t wait to simplify home service for you!

 Home systems work hard every day.
 A home warranty covers parts and labor for hundreds of household repairs due to normal use during the coverage period.
 If we can’t fix a covered item, we’ll replace it with a standard-grade product or offer a check based on the price of the repair.